potatoqualitee/eol-dr/checklist.md

   * Good loan rates
   * Can pay international bills via IBAN
   * PIN for card: 2553
+  * Funds available for immediate use after joint holder is deceased.
+Spoke with Jan Dodekens and set aside 20,000 euros
 * United States Bank
   * Checking / Savings
   * Has great reputation for car insurance and other insurances